 The Rise and Fall of the Dinosaurs

-First picking this up, I was a little concerned it would be a rehash of another recommendation dinosaur book from two years ago, Why Dinosaurs Matter, but I have to this richer, more informative, and a deeper dive in the scientific details and with better storytelling than my first recommendation.
+First picking this up, I was a little concerned it would be a rehash of another recommended dinosaur book from two years ago, Why Dinosaurs Matter, but I have to say this is a richer, more informative, and deeper dive into the scientific details, and with better storytelling than my first recommendation.

-A great book, a fantastic read, and super informative and interesting.
+A great book, fantastic read, and super informative and interesting.

 If you’re at all interested in paleontology, or still think of dinosaurs as plodding, stupid, cold-blooded animals that deserved to go extinct, you should seriously read this scientific page turner.